pulumi/docs/content/blog/running-a-serverles-nodejs-http-server-on-aws-and-azure/index.md

 ---
 title: "Running a Serverless Node.js HTTP Server on AWS and Azure"
 authors: ["cyrus-najmabadi"]
-tags: ["serverless"]
+tags: ["AWS/Lambda/Fargate", "Infrastructure-as-Code"]
 date: "2018-10-02"

-description: "The newly introduced cloud.HttpServer in Pulumi makes it easy to serve a standard Node.js HTTP server as a serverless API on any cloud platform.
+summary: "The newly introduced `cloud.HttpServer` in Pulumi makes it easy to serve a standard Node.js HTTP server as a serverless API on any cloud platform.
 In this post, we walk through some of the background on why we introduced this new API and how it fits into the Node.js HTTP ecosystem."
 ---

 The newly